tooledesign/python-training/00_Setup/00C_Building Environment.md

 ## Confirm Environment Setup is Done

 Open 01B Basic Data and run (play sign) the Load Dependencies cell.
 This will prompt to install the Jupyter extension.
-Click **yes/allow**.
-Once Jupyter is installed, click **select a python environment** in the search bar and select your virtual environment **venv (Python 3.13.2)**
+Click `yes/allow`.
+Once Jupyter is installed, click `select a python environment` in the search bar and select your virtual environment (e.g., `venv (Python 3.13.2)`).

 Your cell should show a green check and duration of how long it took to execute the cell if successful.